DanielWrightGIT/Bee-Finance-Analysis/README.md

 ### Visualizations
+Visualizations can be viewed and interacted with by downloading the .twb file included in the repository.
+Static visualizations are included for convenience.

 -  *Figure 1* shows the decline of production levels in the top 5 honey producing states
 ![Decline of production levels](https://github.com/DanielWrightGIT/Bee-Finance-Analysis/blob/main/prod%20decline.PNG)